 The rain continued on and off during the night, but the porters managed to dry our wet clothes by the stove, and I wasn’t bothered by the rain all tucked up in my sleeping bag.
 It did get cold during the night of course – but my thermal underwear, woolly hat and thick socks, plus 2 sleeping mats, a minus 10 degree sleeping bag, thick liner and my jacket over the top kept me toasty!
 When I woke in the morning I could see my breath, until the porters plied us with hot tea.
 There was no time to snooze, we had a lot of ground to cover.
 The porters brought bowls of hot water to wash with, although I stuck with babywipes that morning, and we were all soon tucking into porridge for breakfast.

 That day (number 3) of the trek turned out to be the hardest for me (more on that in the next post), as I realised neither the flesh nor the mind was willing to carry on!
+I couldn’t manage to climb myself, and had to use the emergency horse.
 That night we camped by an old school house that the Community Trek had funded a few years ago, which now lay abandoned as the communities nearby had descended into the valley and there were no children left to teach.
 One man still remained though, Horatio.
 He lived alone in his house, as his children & wife had moved to the valley with the others.
 But he was happy there, in the mountains.

 His home was basic by our standards, with a stone base and thatch roof.
 His mattress was layers of llama pelts and blankets and guinea pigs scuttled around below – sheltered from the elements and adding a little warmth to the house as well.
 Outside he had llamas, provided by the community trek, and kept dogs, pigs, cats, and had even fashioned a trout farm by re-routing a nearby stream.
 He was a horse-handler and porter for our trek, and it was great to see how he has benefitted from the trek and our contributions.
 He welcomed us into his home, showed us how he lived, worked the land to grow potatoes, and laughed as we tried to plough the field as he demonstrated.
 He seemed happy, and genuinely pleased to have us there.
 That really made the trek for me; Sun Gate, Schmun Gate – the rest of the tourists don’t get this experience on the Inca Trail!